 HLA plays a role in cellular immunity, particularly noted in transplant reactions.
 Particular antibodies, such as anti-HLA-B and anti-HLA-DQ, can bind complement.

-HLA antigens can be variable, and researchers have been investigating their presence and function to determine their use in disease diagnosis and treatment.
+HLA antigens can be variable, and researchers have investigated their presence and function to determine their use in disease diagnosis and treatment.
 HLA polymorphisms can change depending on the epidemiological composition of a particular population, so this presents an important area of research to further delve into as technology progresses.
 Studies can be performed on specific demographics of humans to find out more about the presence of particular diseases that have a predilection in certain groups.
-For example, in 2018, there was a trial conducted in Thailand to evaluate the efficacy of a Dengue vaccine.
+For example, in 2018, a trial was conducted in Thailand to evaluate the efficacy of a Dengue vaccine.
 The HLA antigens were mapped in the population, and researchers identified 201 different HLA antigens through next-generation sequencing techniques.
-Through this investigation, researchers were able to identify HLA alleles that had higher frequencies in the population and were able to incorporate that information and to begin to apply it to disease association in the population.
+Through this investigation, researchers identified HLA alleles with higher frequencies in the population and could incorporate that information and begin applying it to disease association in the population.

 HLA antigens, particularly the A, B, and C loci, are highly variable, especially in the extracellular domains, as evidenced by the over 300 class I alleles that researchers have identified.
 The parts of the HLA antigens that are the most variable reside near the peptide-binding groove.
 The variability alters the interactions with T-cell receptors and the peptide-binding specificity; this changes the function of the HLA antigens, which can alter the immune response and disease resistance.